-- · Shave the tumor site.
+- Shave the tumor site.
 Avoid manipulation of the tumor. - Draw the calculated volume of STELFONTA into a sterile Luer-lock syringe with a 23 gauge needle. - Identify an appropriate injection point on the edge of the tumor.
 See Figure 1.
 Insertion of the needle depends on the tumor's location, form, and appearance.
-If a tumor protrudes above the surface of the skin, insert the needle at an attribute for any other the surface of the skin, insert the needle at an oblique angle of approximately 45°.
+If a tumor protrudes above the surface of the skin, insert the needle at an oblique angle of approximately 45°.

-- Insert and embed the needle in the tumor through a single injection site and Insert and embed the needle in the tumor inrough a single injection site and draw the syringe plunger back slightly to ensure STELFONTA is not injected into a blood vessel.
-While applying even pressure on the syringe plunger, move the needle back and forth in a faming manner to inject STELFONTA into the tumor.
+- Insert and embed the needle in the tumor through a single injection site and Insert and embed the needle in the tumor turnog as single injection site and draw the syringe plunger back slightly to ensure STELFONTA is not injected into a blood vessel.
+While applying even pressure on the syringe plunger, move the needle back and forth in a fanning manner to inject STELFONTA into the tumor.
 See Figure 1.
 The drug should fully perfuse the entire tumor.
 When the total dose of STELFONTA has been administered, pause to allow - tissue dispersion before removing the needle from the tumor.
 Pull back on the syringe plunger to create a small negative pressure before removing the needle to minimize leakage from the injection site. - After the needle is withdrawn, apply light pressure for 30 seconds over the needle exit hole using a gloved finger.
 If leakage does occur, rinse injection site with saline to wash STELFONTA from the skin surface.
 Do not re-administer. - To minimize risk of accidental self-injection, do not recap the needle.
 Dispose of the needle and syringe.